 Additional strain on the UCLA budget occurred when the campus was required to resume and then increase the employer contribution to the University of California Retirement Program (UCRP), to cover the unfunded liability of the retirement system.
 That contribution has climbed to 14% of salary and could continue to rise.
-Aside from these costs, the campus has incurred significant expense to fund the implementation of UCPath, the new UC systemwide human resources management platform.
+Aside from these costs, the campus is making significant investments in modernizing our enterprise administrative systems with UCPath, the new UC systemwide human resources management platform, and Ascend, our new Oracle Cloud financials application.
+These projects are being funded from non-core fund sources (primarily interest income on cash balances).
+While these business transformation initiatives are costly in the early years (staff time and vendor expense), we expect to capture future administrative efficiencies as a result of these investments.